microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 ### Using queries to discover patterns in execution data

-Maybe you would like to understand what is the pattern arround the error's data.
+Maybe you would like to understand what is the pattern around the error's data.
 You can write queries and display them in a grid for better visualization.
 The `-g` option in dx allows you to enumerable data in a grid display.

 We could a get general sense for the errors encountered in our program by looking at the count of each error reported by `GetLastError()`.
-We do this by looking for all the calls to the function `KernelBase::GetLastError()`, removing calls that return success (value of 0), groping the calls by their return, and lastly ordering them by frequency.
+We do this by looking for all the calls to the function `GetLastError()`, removing calls that return success (value of 0), groping the calls by their return, and lastly ordering them by frequency.